disnetlab/iContinuum/README.md

                - If you have Windows terminal, enable Windows Subsystem for Linux (WSL) and then use "sudo apt install ansible"

   3- Create a new directory (folder) in the local terminal and pull all the available files from this repository to that folder.
-Also, according to the desired topology, you need to select one of the "Example" folder and pull all the codes from that folder to the same     directory.
+To create the new directory please follow the below sample.

+               - mkdir sample_folder

 # Step2- Modification

-Navigate to the folder that all the files are available and follwo the below steps.
+Navigate to the sample_folder that all the files are available and follwo the below steps.

-      1- Open "inventory.ini" with an editor such as vim or nano.
+      1- Navigate to Example folders and open "inventory.ini" with an editor such as vim or nano.

       2- Replace IP address and the server name of the VMs with the actual one in inventory.ini.
 If you combine some VMs (based on step1- Note3), IP address of some nodes are the same.
 Then, you can just repeat IP address in the specific section.

          - Note1- server name is the username that you can login to the remote VM via ssh.